sebbebebbe/sysav.sensor/README.md

 v1.2.0:
 - Added support for Sysavs new endpoint and added city to the request as a required part in the configuration

+v1.2.1:
+- Added support for more types of resources Kävlinge kommun uses Matavfall and Restavfall instead of Kärl 1 and Kärl 2